h3abionet/h3abionet16S/README.md

 **docker** - docker build files for QC, UPARSE and QIIME setup

 **workflows** - CWL workflows for running the 16S pipeline on a VM setup with the necessary software.
 Still in development.
+The most recent version of the workflow can be accessed here: https://docs.google.com/drawings/d/160ga3XOvv4CqfWoYnGtFU4JDFbhKBbEDKXKmEgFpfvo

 ![workflow](https://raw.githubusercontent.com/h3abionet/h3abionet16S/master/h3abionet16S_CWL_workflow.png "CWL workflow")